abdulmajeed33/Real-State-Website/API_TESTING_GUIDE.md

-# BuildEstate API Testing Guide
+# Propertia API Testing Guide

 This guide provides examples for testing all API endpoints using curl, Postman, or any HTTP client.